the-teachingRSE-project/competencies/institutionalized_education.md

 Scientific journals have the advantage of reaching a large spectrum of research scientists at all stages of their career.

-Localizing RSE teaching material and RSE information in languages other than English can help reach a much wider audience by lowering the barrier to entry in the field.
+Localising RSE teaching material and RSE information in languages other than English can help reach a much wider audience by lowering the barrier to entry in the field.
 In 2014 the community behind The Carpentries engaged in an international effort to translate their training material into Spanish [@Wilson2014a],